about my work

 Alison Lumb

-I have been interviewed by my colleague at Southbank Printmakers, Andrea Robinson.
+I have been interviewed by my printmaking colleague Andrea Robinson.
 You can find the interview here

 (Scroll down throw the blog items via the Older Posts button)